bookug/bookug.github.io/_posts/2020-05-28-vim-configuration.md

 "BETTER: use emacs or drracket "http://blog.csdn.net/u011500307/article/details/34452011

-"TODO: there is some bug. how to use ALT?
+"How to use ALT in VIM?
 "http://www.zhixing123.cn/ubuntu/55731.html
 "https://zhuanlan.zhihu.com/p/20902166
 "if !has('gui_running')